dotnet/docs/docs/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to.md

 ## Deserialize inferred types to Object properties

 When deserializing JSON data to a property of type `Object`, Newtonsoft infers the type of a property based on the JSON property value.
-For example, if a JSON property has "01/01/2020", the deserializer infers that it's a `DateTime`.
+For example, if a JSON property has "2020-01-01T05:40Z", the Newtonsoft deserializer infers that it's a `DateTime` unless you specify `DateParseHandling.None`.
 When `System.Text.Json` deserializes to type `Object`, it always creates a `JsonElement` object.

 The `System.Text.Json` deserializer doesn't guess what type a given property value represents because type inference can be inaccurate.
 If the deserializer parses a JSON number that has no decimal point as a `long`, that might result in out-of-range issues if the value was originally serialized as a `ulong` or `BigInteger`.
 Parsing a number that has a decimal point as a `double` might lose precision if the number was originally serialized as a `decimal`.